Welsh Revenue Authority

 - a higher proportion of women in the grades below our median pay point (HEO and below)

-- a lower proportion of women in the grades at our median pay point and above (SEO and above) is the same as for men, there are more men in the highest three grades within this
+- while the overall proportion of women in the five grades at and above our median pay point (SEO and above) is the same as for men, there are more men in the highest three grades within this

-- less women at the higher ‘spine points’ in their pay scale than men
+- less women at the highest ‘spine point’ in their pay scale than men

 Our median pay sits within our SEO pay scale.
 When looking at staff by gender, at the grades below SEO, and SEO and above, the below table shows one main reason for our gender pay gap:

 Having reviewed this pattern since 2018, we implemented a new pay on promotion policy in 2020, to more equally treat our staff who had been in a role on temporary promotion prior to being made permanent.
-This has had a positive impact on our gender pay gap, and along with other changes, and we’re pleased to say that at the time of writing, our gender pay gap lessening even further into 2022 to 23, potentially reducing as much as a third.
+This has had a positive impact on our gender pay gap, and along with other changes, and we’re pleased to say that at the time of writing, our gender pay gap has reduced.

 The WRA is a small organisation, but with 14 teams representing as many different professions.
 Some of those professions are dominated by one gender in the UK workforce, such as in Digital, Data and Technology (male-dominated), or Human Resources (female-dominated).
-We plan to do further analysis over the next year as to whether the professional demographics of the WRA are having an impact on our gender representation across the organisation, and by grade in particular, during 2021 to 2022 but have had to postpone this work due to reprioritising to focus on our response to COVID-19.
+We had planned to undertake further analysis over whether the professional demographics of the WRA are having an impact on our gender representation across the organisation, and by grade in particular, during 2021 to 2022 but have had to postpone this work due to reprioritising to focus on our response to COVID-19.

 Employees by working pattern and contract type

-Our employees by working pattern and gender is too small a data set to publish, but is equally split by gender.
+Our employees by working pattern and gender is too small a data set to publish, however more women work part-time patterns than men.

 We encourage a culture where people can work flexibly and value the impact of role modelling, with both male and female members of our Tîm Arwain openly working to flexible working patterns.
 We: